qoherent/ria-hub-docs/docs/content/.Administration/customizing-gitea.md

 ## Changing the logo

-To build a custom logo and/or favicon clone the Gitea source repository, replace `assets/logo.svg` and/or `assets/favicon.svg` and run
+To build a custom logo and/or favicon clone the RIA Hub source repository, replace `assets/logo.svg` and/or `assets/favicon.svg` and run
 `make generate-images`. `assets/favicon.svg` is used for the favicon only.
 This will update below output files which you can then place in `$GITEA_CUSTOM/public/assets/img` on your server:

 - `public/assets/img/logo.svg` - Used for site icon, app icon